-The Cornell Small Farms Program’s 2018-2019 season of online courses is underway, and it’s already time to start planning your educational opportunities in the new year!
+The Cornell Small Farms Program’s 2018-2019 season of online courses is underway, and it’s time to start planning your educational opportunities for the new year!

 Have an idea for a farm enterprise but not sure if it’s feasible?
 This online course will help you explore the potential markets and profitability of your ideas.
 It is perfect for beginning farmers in their first few years of production who are looking for help exploring marketing, developing budgets, and exploring tools to help achieve profitability.